barrasso/cisco-sparkbot-tutorial/README.md

 Once you have created an account on [developer.ciscospark.com](developer.ciscospark.com):

 - Navigate to [My Apps](https://developer.ciscospark.com/apps.html) on the Spark developer portal
-- Click on the plus sign in the upper right
+- Click on the plus sign in the upper right corner
 - Select `Create a Bot`
 - Enter in the basic information: e.g. the bot's display name, Spark username, and icon url
 - Once ready, select `Add Bot`

+< add onboarding images />

+REMEMBER TO COPY YOUR ACCESS KEY. you'll need it later.

 **Note:**